Working in the modeling workbench

 You can also double click the dimension tiles or click the Set Editor icon in the dimension menu to open the set editor.

-As with the new view, the new set editor offers an improved flow, a more intuitive experience, and flexible options to edit your set.
+As with the view, the set editor offers an improved flow, a more intuitive experience, and flexible options to edit your set.

 With the Set menu, you can change the set from within the set editor.